 6.19.1 Applicability to language

-This vulnerability exists in Ada as described in Section 6.19 of TR 24772-1, although Ada compilers do exist that detect and generate compiler warnings for unused variables.
+This vulnerability exists in Ada as described in subclause 6.19 of TR 24772-1, although Ada compilers do exist that detect and generate compiler warnings for unused variables.

 6.19.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.19.5 of TR 24772-1.

 Do not declare variables of the same type with similar names.
 Use distinctive identifiers and the strong typing of Ada (for example through declaring specific types such as Pig_Counter is range 0 ..
 1000; rather than just Pig: Integer;) to reduce the number of variables of the same type.

 Use Ada compilers that detect and generate compiler warnings for unused variables.

-Use static analysis tools to detect unused variables.

 6.20 Identifier Name Reuse [YOW]

 6.20.1 Applicability to language